Why are humans fascinated by fictions, such as novels, TV series, movies, and why do they differ in their tastes?

 What drives the evolution of other entertainment devices, such as sport rules, music,

 and video games?

 What is the evolutionary origin of curiosity, and what explains the variability of curiosity across individuals?

-I use behavioral ecology, evolutionary psychology, cognitive neuroscience and both computational and experimental methods to explain the psychological foundations and the cultural evolution of fictions.
+I use insights from both the natural sciences (behavioral ecology, evolutionary psychology, cognitive neuroscience) and the humanities (literary theory, literary history, cultural studies), and both computational and experimental methods, to explain the psychological foundations and the cultural evolution of fictions.

 In all, I take an interdisciplinary evolutionary approach to the study of fictions.
 I am interested in how cognitive adaptations and adaptive sources of variability impact both the universality and the variability of cultural preferences for fictions.

 Exploratory preferences explain the human fascination for imaginary worlds in fictional stories